 While the characters may not look it, they are part of the same biological species.
 What we would call "humans" are refered to as Zeikauko (Zeh-Eeh-Kah-Ooh-Koh) or Rogteo*-Nem** (Rog-TEH-Oh), depending on what language you speak between Kolzni or Tepnem-Rho, respectively.

-The scrambled phenotype happens due to ambient magical forces, or Khen-Rho, messing around with fetal development.
+The scrambled phenotype happens due to naturally occurring interference of ambient Khen-Rho in the world messing around with fetal development.
 As such, genetic inheritance doesn't play as much of a role because a lot of a person's phenotype is determined by a magical lottery that gives way for preternatural variety in the species.

 Due to the mechanics of Khen-Rho, other species, what we would call animals, are more unified and easily recognizeable as a collective.
 The key component believed to affect a species' variety potential is attributed precocial vs altricial development.

 Precocial species, the ones that are born and within hours operate as fully functional members of the species, force the ambient Khen-Rho to obey more rules so as to preserve the young's survivaility.

 Altricial species, the ones that are born and must learn to exist over a much longer period of time while relying on the adults for survival, have fewer inherent rules in their development and the Khen is free to play in the sandbox.

 It stands to reason that the Rogteo species is one of the most altricial, and thus have the most variety to offer.

 For people it is relatively easy to tell themselves apart from other animals by noting qualities like their ability to communicate with each other, even if they speak different languages, where trying to communicate with an animal ends up being futile for most part.